spatialos/UnrealGDKTestGyms/USER_MANUAL.md

     * This is a sharp transition far away from boundaries, to test when border interest is absent.
   * Pressing R spawns a new character in a different zone and posesses it.
     * This is a complex scenario to test what happens when an actor hierarchy is split over several zones.

+##### Gameplay Cues gym
+* Tests that gameplay cues get correctly activated on all clients.
+* Includes both a non-instanced gameplay cue that gets executed, and an instanced cue that gets added and removed as a gameplay effect with duration is added and removed.
+* How to test:
+  * Run the map with multiple clients.
+  * Position one client's character in view of the other client.
+  * Press Q to trigger the executed gameplay cue.
+A burst of sparks should be emitted from the controlled character, which should also be visible on the other client.
+  * Press T to trigger the added gameplay cue.
+A cone should spawn above the controlled character and disappear after 2 seconds.
+This should also be visible on that character on the other client.

 -----
 2019-11-15: Page added with editorial review